ServiceStack/ServiceStack/ServiceStack/src/ServiceStack.AI.Chat/MCP.md

 Mcp =
 {
     ToolGroups = ["api_tools"],
-    RejectToolsRequiringApproval = false,
+    ApprovalMode = McpApprovalMode.DelegateToClient,
 }
 ```

-When disabled, MCP executes the tool normally.
-The client is expected to use MCP safety annotations and its own permission system to ask the user before write or destructive calls.
+MCP executes the tool immediately on the first call.
+The client is expected to use standard MCP safety annotations (`readOnlyHint: false`, `destructiveHint: true`) and its own native confirmation dialog to ask the user before mutating calls.

 Use this mode only when:
 - The MCP client is trusted.
-- Its confirmation policy is enabled and understood.
+- Its native confirmation policy is enabled.
 - The API key is scoped to the intended user and capabilities.
-- The exposed tool selection is intentionally narrow.

-Disabling rejection does not disable API authorization or DTO validation.
-It delegates only the interactive approval decision.

-There is currently no cross-client pending approval token that can be approved later in AI.Chat.
-A server-mediated MCP approval workflow would require a separate protocol for creating, inspecting, approving, and resuming pending calls.

 ## API Tools over MCP